r-ahmed2022/Enumerable/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project...

-Feel free to give it a start
+If you like this project then do share this project with your friends and don't forget to give a ⭐ star on it"

 <p align="right">(<a href="#readme-top">back to top</a>)</p>